abhidp/tradingview-to-metatrader5/ReadMe.md

 ## The Trading Platform Dilemma

 In today's trading landscape, we face a peculiar disconnect.
-MetaTrader 5 (MT5) is the industry standard, offered by nearly every broker.
+MetaTrader5 (MT5) is the industry standard, offered by nearly every broker.
 Meanwhile, TradingView has emerged as the preferred charting platform for modern traders, offering superior analysis tools and a more intuitive interface.
 However, bridging these two platforms often presents significant challenges:

 ### Common Challenges